 - 3 garlic cloves minced

-- 1/2 cup tomato sauce or 2 tbsp tomato paste
+- ½ cup tomato sauce or 2 tablespoon tomato paste

-- 1 tbsp brown rice flour or all purpose flour
+- 1 tablespoon brown rice flour or all purpose flour

 - 2 lbs chuck roast cut into chunks